nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

 ### 3.3 View Command History feature

 #### 3.3.1 Implementation
 This feature allows users to view the history of recently used commands.
-CliniCal will store all entered commands, even if the command is written in a wrong format or failed to execute.

 This feature comprise of `HistoryCommand` and `CommandHistory` classes.
-Given below is an example usage scenario and how the mechanism behaves at each step.
+Given below is an example usage scenario and how the mechanism behaves at each step: